I'm An Integrative MD: Here's Why I Don't Recommend Giving Up Carbs

 If you're exercising often, it can be helpful to make your high-carb align with your workout days, and your low-carb days align with your rest days.

 Eating for your cycle is a helpful way to optimize your carbohydrate intake.
-For example, women would benefit from eating more carbs during the premenstrual phase after ovulation (and might be craving them more during this time, too!).
-This is because progesterone begins climbing after ovulation, which directly affects carbohydrate metabolism.
+For example, women would benefit from eating more carbs during the premenstrual phase6 after ovulation (and might be craving them more during this time, too!).
+This is because progesterone begins climbing after ovulation, which directly affects carbohydrate metabolism7.

 This has to do with the body preparing for implantation and possible pregnancy and wanting to ensure it has the proper nutrients and calories necessary.